twilio/voice-quickstart-android/README.md

 Next, we need to create a TwiML application.
 A TwiML application identifies a public URL for retrieving TwiML call control instructions.
 When your Android app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.

 To create a TwiML application, go to the TwiML app page.
-Create a new TwiML application, and use the public URL of your application server’s `/makeCall` endpoint as the Voice Request URL.
+Create a new TwiML application, and use the public URL of your application server’s `/makeCall` endpoint as the Voice Request URL (If your app server is written in PHP, then you need `.php` extension at the end).

 <img width="700px" src="images/quickstart/create_twml_app.png"/>